(or press ESC)

 Electricity is an essential ingredient of our lives and has vast social implications to all nations.
 It is perhaps among the greatest and most important developments of the 20th century that continues to touch our lives daily.
 The economic and social developments of nations have been intrinsically coupled to electricity use.
 The lack of electricity, or insufficient electricity, is a concern of virtually all governments.
 Electricity is in fact one of the prime measures of a nation’s wealth and it defines the quality of life.
 Electricity generation does come with a cost to the environment and there are long term impacts to the health and well-being of communities.

 Electrical injuries rank as the fifth most common cause of occupational fatalities.
-The best way for anyone who works with electrical systems to prevent injury to themselves or others, as well as damage to property, is to practice proven electrical safety methods.
+The best way for anyone who works with electrical safety training to prevent injury to themselves or others, as well as damage to property, is to practice proven electrical safety methods.
 Electrical safety programs in the workplace not only decrease the incidence of injury, but also protect companies and their employees from the financial ramifications of a work-related accident.

 This course empahsizes on the various regulations and practices for electrical safety and translate these complicated standards into easy-to understand terms.
 Even veteran master electricians will find it informative and gain a new understanding of how to minimize their exposure to possibly injury.